Studies show that laymen can reduce depression and mental health professionals in pregnant women | ExBulletin

+Studies show that laymen can reduce depression and mental health professionals in pregnant women

-Washington [US], March 3 (ANI): As a perinatal period depression Some of the good news that soared during the pandemic comes from new Northwestern medical research.
+Washington [US], March 3 (ANI): Good news from a new Northwestern medical study as perinatal depression surged during a pandemic.
 The study found that paraprofessional interventions in group-based cognitive-behavioral therapy resulted in similar depressive symptoms relief as mental health professionals.

-This treatise will be published in the Archives of Women’s Mental Health.

-The findings are based on adding home care visits by trained general health professionals to low-income earners.
-Pregnant woman In a national project called Mothers & Baby.
-Mothers and babies are interventions using cognitive behavioral therapy cut back Feel stressed and improve mood Pregnant woman And a new mother.
+The findings are based on a national project called Mothers & Babies that adds home care visits by trained general health professionals to low-income pregnant women.
+Mothers and babies are interventions using cognitive-behavioral therapy aimed at reducing stress and improving mood in pregnant women and new mothers.

-However, during the pandemic, direct home visits are no longer possible, so the program has recently effectively treated Pregnant woman..
+However, during the pandemic, direct home visits are no longer possible, so the program has recently focused virtually on providing treatment to pregnant women.

 Darius Tandon, an associate professor of medical and social sciences at Northwestern University School of Medicine and principal research author, said: “In this COVID environment, the need for mental health services is so great that life-stressed healthcare providers and perinatal women really value the ability to receive support in remote areas. “

-Postpartum onset in 1 in 5 women depression, And both mother and child are adversely affected after childbirth depression..
+One in five women develops postpartum depression, and both mothers and children are adversely affected by postpartum depression.

-“Postpartum prevention depression Before it begins, it’s important to promote the health and well-being of new mothers and their children, “said Tandon.
+“Preventing postpartum depression before it begins is important in promoting the health and well-being of new mothers and their children,” said Tandon.

 “With proper training and supervision, the average healthcare professional can do a good job,” said Tandon.
 “You don’t have to rely on mental health professionals.
 You can go another way.”